Flow-matic/Crypo-News/README.md

    * Microsoft Edge
    * Safari browsers
    * Brave Browser

+     * When opening the website in the URL, and first entering the home page, main image txt has an external link which has been thoroughly tested and works.

+     * Buttons below the images are clickible to more external link information regarding the website information.

+     * All footer icons on all pages have been tested, when a useer clicks them they will be taking to each platform regarding cryptocurrency and blockchain technology information.

+     * On the news page, the main header title has a clickable external link and has been tested also.

+     * All buttons on iamge card grid are alos working fine and found no issues.

+     * Sign up page was tested by filling in the information needed and any missing information would pop up a missing

    **The website was viewed on a variety of devices such as below.**